artimonist/artimonist-core/README.md

 | 24 | 12 | 2²⁶⁹ |

 **ComplexDiagram can be filled with 50 unicode characters in a cell, providing better encryption strength.**
-_(In fact, higher entropy values are meaningless because the length of the private key is 256 bits.)_
+_(In fact, higher entropy values are meaningless because the length of the private key is 256 bits.
+So, we support multisig address generation.)_